 - Actions by the automation, such as sending an email, calling a phone number, isolating an endpoint, or sending an alert to your SIEM.

 - Playbooks, which are groups of actions you want to take to achieve a goal.
 Playbooks can range from the simple (“Email my security mailing list”) to the complex (“Notify an on-call phone tree, network isolate any affected endpoints, and begin remediation”).

 - Triggers, which dictate when automation should begin.
-Triggers begin with an event (such as When a detection is published or When an Endpoint status changes) and can be limited by conditions such as the threat’s severity level is high.
+Triggers begin with an event (such as When a threat is published or When an Endpoint status changes) and can be limited by conditions such as the threat’s severity level is high.

 Configure a notification playbook

 When starting with Red Canary, your initial automation using Red Canary’s default playbooks will be highly notification-based.
 For example, these playbooks are set up to notify incident response teams or call 24x7 phone trees.

 Configure a remediation playbook

 As your response capability matures, more comprehensive automations help you reduce your time to remediation.
 Many teams aren’t comfortable diving into fully automated response and remediation when threats are detected.
 We designed an action called approvals for these situations.

 Get started with this next level of remediation by creating a trigger for malicious software detections being published on workstations.
 Then associate a playbook that bans binaries marked as Indicators of Compromise (IOC) and isolate those endpoints.

 When configuring the playbook actions, enable approvals so that you receive a notification requesting your approval before the action executes.